Here’s How Often You Should Wash Your Reusable Water Bottle

 What’s the risk of not washing your water bottle regularly?
 “Contaminated water bottles can transmit pretty much anything you can catch from casual contact with another person,” Wahrman says.
 This includes colds and flu and also lots of other less common, even rare, infections.
 “That’s not to say that every germ you encounter will make you sick, because we have immunity and other barriers to germs, like our stomach acid, for instance, that kill microbes.
 But being exposed needlessly to unknown microbes could increase your risk of disease,” explains Wahrman.

 So just how often should you be washing your reusable water bottle?
 At least once, each and every day, Wahrman says.
 At the end of the day, empty your reusable water bottle (never “top it off” and mix fresh water with old water), wash it with dish soap and water, rinse it well to get rid of the soap, and refill it with fresh water.
-Now that you’re in the better habit of washing your water bottle, find out the other things you forget to clean (but shouldn’t).

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.